-The Smalls, a renowned short film community which supports and advocates independent filmmaking, and visionary filmmaker, Ben Charles Edwards have teamed up to collaborate on a short film starring Sadie Frost, Sally Phillips, Perry Benson and Morgana Robinson.
+The Smalls, a renowned short film community that supports and advocates independent filmmaking, and visionary filmmaker, Ben Charles Edwards have teamed up to collaborate on a short film starring Sadie Frost, Sally Phillips, Perry Benson and Morgana Robinson.
 The Actress is a story of a shooting star who refuses to fade away or go gently into that good night, tumbling from genre to genre in scenes taking in the silent era, film noir, ’70s sci-fi sexploitation and ’90s sitcom land, depicting the desperate attempt to outsmart and outrun the apparition of death itself.
 An intensely poignant short film, The Actress beautifully highlights the transient nature of the film industry from an actresses perspective.
 Aesthetica spoke to Ben and Sadie about the film and their plans for the future.

 A: Please talk us through the story of The Actress?